 Myril Hoag, just a few months older than Chapman, was a teammate of Ben’s with the Yankees in 1931-32 and again from 1934 until Chapman was traded to Washington in June 1936.
-(I should point out that Hoag remains the only player born in Davis, California–where I now live–ever to reach the majors.)
+(I should point out that Hoag remains the only player born in Davis, California–where I lived when I wrote this post–ever to reach the majors.)
 Like Chapman, Hoag was an outfielder but played a backup role with the Yankees; he was traded to the Browns after the 1938 season and, given a chance to play regularly, earned a spot in the All-Star Game in 1939.

 After the 1942 season the 34-year-old Hoag entered the Army Air Force.
 He was stationed at Mather Field, just east of Sacramento, and played baseball there.
 (Among his teammates was Tony Freitas, who had just pitched Sacramento to the Pacific Coast League championship on his way to winning 342 games in his minor league career.)
 According to a profile of Hoag on the Baseball In Wartime web site, he often pitched and played shortstop because of his powerful arm.
 Hoag never played shortstop in the majors and to that point had pitched just one inning in a mop-up appearance for the Browns in ’39.